Free Shipping on Purchase of 2 BedSheets or More

-Some sheets claim to have 800 thread counts or 1000 thread counts, higher than 400 thread count is not a high thread count sheet, are very stiff and heavy.
-It's just a sheet with a multi-ply thread.
+Some sheets claim to have 800 thread counts or 1000 thread counts, however, a sheet with a higher than 400 thread count may turn out to be stiff and heavy.
+It might just be a sheet with a multi-ply thread.
 The quality of the sheet depends on the textile and the weave.
 If you buy a 600 thread count sheet, then it's truly a 200 thread count sheet which is the cheapest and has 3-ply yarn instead of single yarn quality.

 For cool and soft sheets, 180-280 thread count is a perfect range that holds for many years.
 1,000 thread count sheets are worse quality than the 300 thread count.
 To achieve a high thread count, factories use multiple-ply yarn.
 Cheap and less quality multiple-ply yarn weaved together result in a scratch, heavy and less durable bedding fabric.

-The thread counts between 200-400 have a lot of benefits.
+The thread counts between 200-400 offer a lot of benefits.
 These sheets will last longer and you can clean them frequently without any damage.
-The cost of these sheets are comparatively higher when you pay initially, you will feel great when it saves in the long run without any replacement.
+The cost of these sheets is comparatively higher.
+However, these sheets are worth every penny and turn out to be an impeccable investment.

-Choose fine cotton bed sheets that are more comfortable and ease of care.
+Choose fine cotton double bed sheets that are more comfortable and easy to care for.
 The most common fine sheets are percale and satin sheets.
 Also, check if the material is made from extra-long-staple cotton or long-staple cotton.
 At last, it's your choice of weaves, weights, and textures of bedding, so pick the best quality that gives you a warm and luxurious feeling when you lie.

-The ply determines the number of layers and explains how the thread count is achieved.
-It plays a better indicator of the quality of sheets than thread count.
+The ply determines the number of layers and explains how the thread count is derived.
+It is also one of the prime indicators of the quality of sheets than thread count.